moorepants/dissertation/davisbicycle.rst

 handlebars by the ground and/or rider introduces the problem of crosstalk.
 The forces and moments applied to the fork will corrupt the relatively small torque measurements as they can be hundreds of times larger in magnitude.
-With this in mind, we are trying to come up with a way to isolate the torque measurement to eliminate or minimize the crosstalk and get good, noiseless, accurate readings.
+With this in mind, we seek a way to isolate the torque measurement to eliminate or minimize the crosstalk and get good, noiseless, accurate readings.

 One of the simplest ways to measure steer torque may be to apply a strain gauge bridge primarily sensitive in torque to the steer tube of the fork.
 This method